We help charitable initiatives get up and running quickly!

 Got any pātai?

-Who is the Gift Collective for?
+Who is Gift Collective for?

-What is a collective?
+What is a Collective?

-In our language, your rōpu or group is a collective.
+In our language, your rōpu or group is a Collective.
 You collectively organise and have a social good purpose.
 You’re maybe just one person, or a group - but you all want to do something charitable.

 What are your acceptance criteria?